 The Weekender: Downtown Hillsboro

-Downtown Hillsboro, Oregon, is emerging as the Tualatin Valley’s artistic capital, with an array of museums, shops, galleries, theatres and a wealth of eateries.
+Downtown Hillsboro, Oregon, is emerging as the Tualatin Valley’s artistic capital, with an array of museums, shops, galleries, theaters and a wealth of eateries.

 Get a taste of the region: Start your downtown Hillsboro adventure with a pint of a regionally crafted brew or glass of wine at McNally’s Taproom.
 McNally’s features 24 taps of beer, cider and wine, plus has a menu of snacks, sandwiches and hot dogs.